BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+	- task completion:
+		- does not change color
+			- ( how to overwrite written/saved(to database) color property )
+		- task completion(task_Status) is not saved to backend
+		- ensure it can be toggled back into active='not finished' state
 	- sorting list priority
 	- admin setting (on database, manually?)
 	- when registering as a different user, and then logging in, other user's list are still shown!